LLNL/merlin/docs/examples/hello.md

     `-- requirements.txt
 ```

 Here, `hello.yaml` is the spec file for a simple "hello world" workflow.
 Similarly, `hello_samples.yaml` also represents a "hello world" workflow but it adds additional complexity by introducing samples.
-The last workflow here called `my_hello.yaml` is a skeleton workflow that is intended to be filled out by following :ref:`step 3 of the tutorial <Step 3>`.
+The last workflow here called `my_hello.yaml` is a skeleton workflow that is intended to be filled out by following [Step 3 of the Tutorial](../tutorial/3_hello_world.md).

 ## The Hello Example

 The hello example is a simple workflow that runs an echo command two times in order to say hello in two different languages.
 We can break this example down by looking at each block in the spec file.

 ### Spec Breakdown

+For this example, we'll only need three blocks for our spec file: `description`, `global.parameters`, and `study`.
+Let's dive into what each of these blocks are.

+#### Block: `description`

 The `description` block always contains the `name` and a `description` of your study.
 This block is required in Merlin so you'll need it in every spec file you create.